822kea/OSINT_on_Landlord/README.md

 3. **Owner wasn’t at the property during my visit:**
    - They told me in advance they wouldn’t be there and had one of the current tenants show me around.
-   - The tenant seemed chill, and the place was clean, so I kept an open mind.
+   - The tenant seemed chill, and the place was nice, so I kept an open mind.
 Still, I stayed cautious.

 4. **Couldn’t find their LLC in an initial search:**
    - After some back-and-forth communication (via SMS *only*—red flag right there), they emailed me the lease.